OJB-Quantum/Onri-Bezier-Approximation/README.md

 ### How *agnostic* the OBA framework already is

-Because it treats every target merely as a *curve in a metric space*, OBA never asks *what* the ordinate represents—charge, entropy, or fluid height—only *where* the sampled points lie.
+Because it treats every target merely as a *curve in a metric space*, OBA never asks *what* the ordinate represents (charge, entropy, or fluid height), only *where* the sampled points lie.

 * **Unit agnosticism** –  All coordinates enter after non‑dimensionalisation $x\mapsto(x-x_0)/\Delta x$.
 * **Domain‑agnostic handles** –  Control‑point density derives from a scale‑free curvature metric